 The Gift of Growth

 No one ever wants to hear the word: cancer.
-But if you or a loved one faces cancer, Scripps MD Anderson Cancer Center has an integrated team of cancer specialists who work together to develop a treatment plan for your unique needs.
+But if you or a loved one faces cancer, Scripps Cancer Center has an integrated team of cancer specialists who work together to develop a treatment plan for your unique needs.
 It’s some of the world’s most advanced cancer care, and it’s right here in San Diego.

 Now, thanks to the generosity of philanthropy, we are also able to experience geographic growth, which allows us to provide services to people close to their home.
 From our locations in the north, including a new clinic at Scripps Medical Center, Jefferson, in Oceanside, to the opening of the innovative Prebys Cancer Center on the campus of Scripps Mercy Hospital, serving central and southern San Diego, we are bringing some of the most advanced cancer care to our patients throughout Southern California.”